skull4L/College-notes/Biology/(7) Genetics and Ecosystems/Populations in ecosystems/Populations and ecosystems.md

-- Ecology is the study of the interrelationships
+- Ecology is the study of the interrelationships between organisms and their environment.
+This includes abiotic and biotic factors